nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Ensure you have Java 11 or above installed in your Computer.

-2. Download the latest clubmemberscontact.jar from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest ClubMembersContact.jar from [here](https://github.com/AY2324S1-CS2103T-W15-3/tp/releases).

 3. Locate your jar file in your computer and double click on it to run the application.
 Alternatively, you can run the jar file from the command line using the java -jar clubmemberscontact.jar command.